-Members of our faculty serve as reviewers and editorial board members for prominent neuroimaging academic journals, including Radiology, RadioGraphics, Archives of Otolaryngology—Head and Neck Surgery, and the American Journal of Neuroradiology.
-They also serve on the executive committees of regional and national organizations including the American Society of Neuroradiology, American Society of Functional Neuroradiology, Eastern Neuroradiological Society, and New York Roentgen Ray Society.
+Members of our faculty are involved in National Institutes of Health-funded studies and serve as reviewers and editorial board members for prominent neuroimaging academic journals.
+They also serve on the executive committees of regional and national organizations including the American Society of Neuroradiology, American Society of Functional Neuroradiology, American Society of Head and Neck Radiology, Eastern Neuroradiological Society, and New York Roentgen Ray Society.

-The Neuroradiology Fellowship is overseen by Mari Hagiwara, MD, program director, and Maria J. Borja Angulo, MD, associate program director.
-For more information, contact Nati A. Mejias, program coordinator, at firstname.lastname@example.org.
+The Neuroradiology Fellowship is overseen by Mari Hagiwara, MD, as program director, and Vinh Nguyen, MD, and Gopi Nayak, MD, as associate program directors.
+For more information, contact Sara Ovalle, program coordinator, at Sara.Ovalle@NYULangone.org.

 Neuroradiology Training Experience

-Neuroradiology fellows receive in-depth training in adult and pediatric neuroimaging procedures for the brain, spine, head, and neck, and learn the basics of interventional neuroradiology.
+Neuroradiology fellows receive in-depth training in adult and pediatric neuroimaging procedures for the brain, spine, and head and neck, and learn the basics of interventional neuroradiology to diagnose and treat a broad range of neurologic pathologies.

 Neuroradiology rotations take place at the following locations:

-- NYC Health + Hospitals/Bellevue , where you read both inpatient and outpatient neuroradiology and head and neck studies and perform inpatient neuroimaging procedures
+- NYC Health + Hospitals/Bellevue, a large tertiary care level I stroke and trauma center where fellows read both inpatient and outpatient neuroradiology and head and neck studies, and perform inpatient procedures

-Elective experiences include neuroradiology research, global radiology, neurosurgery, fetal MRI, pain management procedures, and extra rotations in head and neck and interventional neuroradiology.
+Elective experiences include neuroradiology research; global radiology; neurosurgery; ear, nose, and throat; fetal MRI; pain management procedures; and extra rotations in head and neck and interventional neuroradiology.

-Neuroradiology fellows participate in regular morning conferences, including interactive case-based lectures from attending physicians, fellow-led grand rounds, and didactic and guest lectures.
-At least one day per week is reserved for head, neck, brain, and spine topics.
+Neuroradiology fellows participate in regular morning conferences, including interactive case-based or didactic attending lectures, fellow-led grand rounds, and other clinical and subspecialty guest lectures.

-Fellows also attend and present at weekly and monthly interdisciplinary tumor boards on topics such as adult and pediatric neuro-oncology and head and neck oncology.
-At conferences on pediatric neurology and neuroradiology, topics include skull base, spine, and cerebrovascular imaging.
+Fellows also attend and present at weekly and monthly interdisciplinary conferences on topics ranging from adult and pediatric neuro-oncology and head and neck oncology, to neuro-ophthalmology, pediatric neurology, skull base, neuro-otology, cerebrovascular, and vascular malformations.

-As part of a summer lecture series, fellows take part in daily morning lectures that review fundamental neuroimaging topics and postprocessing and procedural techniques.
+At the onset of fellowship, a dedicated onboarding lecture series provides a review of fundamental neuroimaging topics and postprocessing and procedural techniques.
 Other meetings include interesting case and head and neck case conferences and lecture series on topics such as economics in medicine, early career fundamentals, and ongoing neuroradiology research.

 Neuroradiology Research Opportunities

-Neuroradiology fellows participate in numerous ongoing basic and clinical research projects in collaboration with other radiologists, neurologists, neurosurgeons, otorhinolaryngology specialists, and psychiatrists.
+Neuroradiology fellows participate in basic and clinical research projects in collaboration with other radiologists, neurologists, neurosurgeons, otorhinolaryngology specialists, and psychiatrists.

-Much of our research focuses on neuroimaging techniques for brain tumors, multiple sclerosis, epilepsy, dementia, hydrocephalus, traumatic brain injury, and Ménière’s disease.
-We also study neuroradiology applications of radiogenomics and artificial intelligence.
+Our large number of clinical and dedicated research faculty provide ample research opportunities, focusing on a wide range of topics including neuroimaging techniques for brain tumors, multiple sclerosis, epilepsy, dementia, and neuroradiology applications of radiogenomics, and artificial intelligence.

 At NYU Langone Radiology—Center for Biomedical Imaging, researchers have access to the most advanced 3-Tesla (3T) and 7T MRI magnets, as well as a PET/MRI scanner and guidance from world-renowned leaders in advanced coil and pulse sequence technology.
 Our fellows are encouraged to contribute to division research, publish work in neuroimaging and radiology journals, and present findings at national neuroradiology meetings.